BELIEF-FAITH

 “For the pagans run after these things, and your heavenly Father knows that you need them.
 But seek first His kingdom and His righteousness, and all these will be given to you as well.
 Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own” (niv).

-A person can pray for more faith or speak (name) faith into himself.
-The praying part people understand, but the naming part is sometimes elusive.
-The difference between the two is that prayer supplicates by the word of God, and speaking pronounces by the word of God.
+A person can pray for more faith or speak the Word of faith into himself.
+Both actions source from the spirit.
+The praying part people understand, but the naming part, the use of the Word, is sometimes elusive.* The difference between the two is that prayer supplicates by the word of God, and speaking pronounces by the word of God.
 Jesus prays in faith but also pronounces faith, if even as small as a mustard seed.

-For some, speech, or naming, rises and falls with every emotional reaction.
-This mixed naming is often directed at themselves—first positive about themselves, soon, they pronounce doubt or division.
+As to how we speak, common to almost all people, speech, or naming, rises and falls with every emotional reaction, that is, the person allows themselves to be controlled by their emotional reactions and their speech follows after.
+Interestingly, this rollar coaster ride of speech is often directed at themselves—first positive about themselves, soon, they pronounce doubt or division.
+This uneven speech is also directed at the world, leading them into an unpleasant worldliness, chaotic perhaps.
 All of us have experienced this teetering effect.
-By bouncing back and forth, however, the faith walk is diminished.
+By bouncing back and forth, however, the after effect is that the faith walk is diminished.
 They neither name themselves into faith nor faith into themselves.
 Not completing this process, the active faith message is reduced.

-Although this message may seem strictly orthodox to some readers, it is also true that belief in what you do as well as faith in its completion is a standard requirement of all serious endeavors.
-Belief may motivate, but faith may become static and rooted in one place on the pathway, as opposed to an active faith, one that seeks growth.
+It is also true that belief in what you do as well as faith in its completion is a standard requirement of all serious endeavors.
+Belief may motivate, but so often static faith keeps the person rooted in one place on the pathway.
+They complete the steps of a faith message, as opposed to an active faith and one that seeks growth, and direct themselves to the same faith place on pathway.
+Their faith no longer exhibits works within themselves.
 Many people within orthodoxy espouse great faith but refuse to walk.
 Complaints about this static condition are preached in hundreds of churches each week.

-Sow the seed of wholeness and speak faith.
+Sowing the seed of wholeness and speaking faith can change your life.

 *

-Everyone is so concerned about sowing seed into their circumstances, such as a lack of money or a spouse, that they forget to start with themselves—inspect yourself before sowing seed into anything else!
+It is natural that everyone is concerned about sowing seed into their circumstances, such as a lack of money or a spouse, that they forget to start with themselves—inspect yourself before sowing seed into anything else!
 When you Walk in the Way, your soul nourishment is your priority.
-Get within yourself and get with God.
-Speak from the kingdom within, and it is only then that the pathway is clarified.
+Change comes from within, change comes by what you sow every day.
+It is then the change will manifest in the world.
+Get within yourself and speak from the kingdom within, and it is only then that the pathway is clarified.
 Since most people are familiar with their speech causing them trouble, there is nothing wrong or embarrassing about using your speech to bring about rectification.

 Jesus tells the Roman Centurian that he has never seen such faith as his, and Jesus tells more than one person that their faith has made them whole.
 The illumination provided by faith now gives rise within the soul—the city on the hill shines forth as love, compassion, charity, knowledge, and wisdom.
 But without faith as a first step, none of the above may be revealed nor maintained.
 Likewise, without faith, the Word or prayer you speak will remain lifeless and ineffective.